leoduan/leoduan.github.io/index.md

 1. Ji Young Lee, Leo L. Duan, Tyler M Iverson, and Ruxandra I Dima.
 Exploring the Role of Topological Frustration in Actin Refolding with Molecular Simulations. the Journal of Physical Chemistry B, 116(5):1677–1686, 2012.

 2. Leo L. Duan, Artem Zhmurov, Valeri Barsegov, and Ruxandra I Dima.
-Exploring the Mechanical

-    Stability of the C2 Domains in Human Synaptotagmin 1. the Journal of Physical Chemistry B,
+Exploring the Mechanical Stability of the C2 Domains in Human Synaptotagmin 1. the Journal of Physical Chemistry B,115(33):10133–10146, 2011.

-    115(33):10133–10146, 2011.